 If the lender is granted judgment against you, the court clerk will schedule a foreclosure sale.
 If no objections to the sale are filed, the clerk will transfer title to the property to the party who purchased it at the auction.
 Once title has transferred to the purchaser, you are no longer the property owner and you can be evicted if you are still living in the home.

 The above is a very general summary of the foreclosure process in Florida and it is important to remember that no two cases are identical.
 If you believe foreclosure is in your future, contact us for a free consultation.
 The sooner we get involved in your case, the better.
-Our office is located in Melbourne, Florida.
+Our offices are located in Melbourne and Cocoa, Florida.

 The information on this blog or any blog is not intended as, and should not be taken as, legal advice.